-But, they are actually two distinct breeds that come from very different parts of Wales.
+But, despite these similarities, they are actually two distinct breeds that come from very different parts of Wales.

 Both are dwarf breeds.
 But, Cardigan Corgis are larger overall and have a wider range of potential coat colors.

-Pembroke Corgis and Cardigan Corgis can make great family pets, but the slight differences could make one a better choice for you.
+Pembroke Corgis and Cardigan Corgis can make great family pets, but these slight differences could make one a better choice for you.
 Let’s find out which!

 Pembroke vs Cardigan Corgi – What’s the Difference?